The Trucking Industry In May 2024: What You Should Know

 Here at ATS, we’ve been navigating the transportation industry in May for nearly 70 years.
 During this time, we’ve seen how impactful going into May with the right understandings and a well-formulated plan can be for companies moving freight within it.

-In this article, we’ll break down exactly what, year after year, May means for transportation capacity so that you can plan your shipments accordingly.
-In turn, with this information to lean on, managing your supply chain during May’s 31 days will be far easier than it was last year.
+In this article, we’ll break down exactly what May 2024 means for transportation capacity so that you can plan your shipments accordingly.
+With this information to lean on, managing your supply chain during May’s 31 days will be far easier than it was last year.

 Below, you’ll find comprehensive breakdowns of how things change in the transportation industry during May, including: